Our Team

 Maritza is passionate about organizational capacity building, grants management and compliance, and sustainability for nonprofits working to end gender-based violence.
 In addition to her work at BWJP, she enjoys spending time with family, chasing around her two kids, and catching up on pop culture.

-Kristine Lizdas, Esq
+Kristine Lizdas, Esq.

-(she/her)Director of Policy and Practice, National Center on Legal Approaches to Prevent Family Violence
+(she/her)Director, National Center on Legal Approaches to Prevent Family Violence

 Kristine has been working in the gender-based violence field for over 25 years.
 As a graduate of Northwestern University and the University of Minnesota Law School, Kristine strives to reimagine legal and social systems that support all survivors of gender-based violence and that do no harm.
 In pursuit of this, she has worked as a community organizer and activist, and supported all aspects of BWJP’s legal policy work.
 Never at a loss for hobbies or interests, Kristine most recently picked up the bass guitar and introductory Japanese.

-Rebecca Henry, Esq.
+Rebecca Henry, J.D

 (she/her)Chief Program Officer